 When To Call Your Insurance Company And A Professional Roofer

 After claims have been initiated, you’ll be assigned an adjuster that will work with you throughout your claim.
-The adjuster will likely be working in your area and will inspect your home, looking for signs of damage and areas that need repairing or replacing.
+The adjuster will likely be working in your area and will inspect your home, looking for signs of roof damage and areas that need repairing or replacing.

 The adjuster will write up their opinion on the damage, claim, and the compensation (or money) you are due.

 After you start the claim and open a file with your insurance company, reach out to a professional roofing contractor in your area before you begin any repairs.
-Most roofing services companies will provide a free no-obligation inspection, and having a second opinion on what’s damaged can be of value during the claims process.
+Most roofing services companies will provide a free no-obligation inspection, and having a second opinion on what’s damaged can be of value during the claims department process.

 At CCI, our inspection process is designed to complement the steps that insurance companies follow and provide the information your adjuster needs to assist in the claims process.
 Having a professional roofer work with your insurance company can make your repairs go smoothly and quickly.